 - Off-the-shelf software tends to be relatively cheap.
 The cost of development can be spread over a large number of users.

 - Off-the-shelf software can be very sophisticated.
-For example, (Excel of Word) as the revenue from a very large number of users equals a lot of resources that can be applied to its development.
+For example Microsoft Excel or Word, as the revenue from a very large number of users leads to plentiful resources that can be applied to its development.

 Off-the-shelf-software: The Cons